deepset-ai/haystack-website/src/pages/docs/versions/master/site/en/usage/usage/document_store.md

 id: "documentstoremd"
 ---

-# Document Stores
+# DocumentStores

-You can think of the Document Store as a "database" that:
+You can think of the DocumentStore as a "database" that:
 - stores your texts and meta data
 - provides them to the retriever at query time

-There are different Document Stores in Haystack to fit different use cases and tech stacks.
+There are different DocumentStores in Haystack to fit different use cases and tech stacks.

 ## Initialisation

-Initialising a new Document Store is straight forward.
+Initialising a new DocumentStore is straight forward.

 <div class="tabs tabsdsinstall">